jaydu1/crispyx/README.md

 ### Standalone Analysis

-When using CRISPYx outside of benchmarking, outputs follow the same naming but can be customized:
+When using crispyx outside of benchmarking, outputs follow the same naming but can be customized:

 ```python
 import crispyx as cx